gemc/docs/webPage/source/downloads.rst

 Running the GEMC app on a mac
 -----------------------------

-Using the gemc app icon
+Using the gemc app icon:
 ^^^^^^^^^^^^^^^^^^^^^^^

-Drag and drop a gcard on the GEMC icon.
+* Drag and drop a gcard on the GEMC icon.

 Using the command line